 All students live with French host families.
 Daily breakfast, 6 dinners per week, and 1 load of laundry per week are included.
 All ASA student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from school.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

-The Early Start Program begins one week before the semester starts and is designed to help students at any French level get the most out of their semester.
+The Early Start Semester Program begins one week before the regular semester starts and is designed to help students at any French level get the most out of their semester.
 Early Start is an opportunity for students to brush up on their French in a fun and relaxed environment.
 In addition, you’ll have an extra week to settle in and get adjusted to life in France.
-If you haven’t taken French in a while or are just feeling unsure about your language ability, the Early Start program will help you feel more comfortable.
-Students who participate in Early Start will earn 1 credit, consisting of 15 in-class hours.
+If you haven’t taken French in a while or are just feeling unsure about your language ability, the Early Start Semester will help you feel more comfortable.
+Students who participate in the Early Start Semester will earn 1 credit, consisting of 15 in-class hours.
 For full details on the Early Start Program, please click here!

 The School of Humanities and Social Sciences semester program includes 2 day excursions.
 The Marchutz School of Fine Arts semester program includes 1 overnight excursion plus museum visits.
 6-week summer programs include 2 day excursions, and 3-week summer programs include 1 day excursion.
 Destinations may vary term.
 Past terms have included trips to: